deephaven/examples/cryptocurrency/README.md

 # Cryptocurrency

-The script will pull live and historical data for specified cryptocurencies from the [CoinGecko](https://www.coingecko.com/) website into [Deephaven](https://github.com/deephaven/deephaven-core).
+The script will pull live and historical data for specified cryptocurrencies from the [CoinGecko](https://www.coingecko.com/) website into [Deephaven](https://github.com/deephaven/deephaven-core).

 ## How it works